-Make the European Union a safe place to live, work, and visit.
-That is the purpose for which this certificate was created.
+To make the European Union a safe place to live, work, and visit.
+That is the why this certificate was created.
 And really soon, if you want to enter any EU country for tourism, to visit a family member, for work reasons or simply to transit, it is very possible that you will need to apply for the ETIAS.
-In this post we will explain everything you need to know about it: how to obtain this certificate step by step, if you really need it and when exactly will it be required, among others!
+In this post we will explain everything you need to know about it: how to obtain this certificate step by step, if you really need it, and when exactly will it be required, among others!

 The Travel Information and Authorization System or ETIAS is a certificate that will allow all foreign citizens who wish to enter the Schengen Area to cross the borders successfully from now on.

 It is a new computerized travel authorization created by the European Union and will be required to citizens who do NOT need to apply for a tourist visa to enter this area.

 In other words, it is a certificate that allows the border authorities to verify that the traveler meets the entry requirements, and allows them to do so before the foreigner arrives in the country of destination (as it requires an online application well before jumping on the plane).